jfkenna/dynamic-vector-clocks/README.md

 ### Invocation

+#### .env parameters
+Based on the local `dotenv` file (`.env`) within the `/phase2_sockets` directory - peers can elect to join the network based two main scenarios.
+The options are where peers elect to chat _without_ a central peer registry server handling automatic peer registration/deregistration within the network, or _with_ the server enabled (**started previously**) - which will automatically connect pre-registered peers together.
+This is set through the `ENABLE_PEER_SERVER` variable as above. <br/> Other environment variables are exposed in the `.env` file; namely the following:
+    - `CLIENT_WORKER_THREADS`: the number of `broadcastHandler` / `readWorker` / `handlerWorker` threads a client will utilise.
+    - `PROTOCOL_PORT`: The port number that a client/peer will utilise for connecting to others.
+    - `REGISTRY_PROTOCOL_PORT`: The peer registry server's port number it will utilise.
+    - `ENABLE_PEER_SERVER`: Whether to enable the peer registry server to manage peer registration.
+Takes values of 0 (disabled) or 1 (enabled).
+    - `ENABLE_NETWORK_DELAY`: Whether to enable simulated networking delay.
+Takes values of 0 (disabled) or 1 (enabled).
+    - `MOCK_NETWORK_DELAY`: The amount of time the simulated delay should last for.
+Value should be provided in seconds.

 As explained in [the implementation phase](#implementation-1), the P2P message application developed for our real-world example of Dynamic Vector Clocks works on the premise that _multiple_ peers will be joining the system at any given time, whether thats utilising a central peer registry server; or without.
 Both cases are showcased below.